La Galgada (archaeological site): F-12:B-2 burial chamber

 Burial I, a corpse at the F-12:B-2 tomb in La Galgada.
 Archaeologists have established the figure to have been a male over the age of fifty, who was flexed on his right side.
 Surrounding him are cotton bags, baskets and gourd vessels that have been deposited as offerings.

 In the burial chamber designated as F-12:B-2 by the archaeological team, a man and two women, all of them over the age of 50, were buried, each in a tightly flexed position with their arms crossed on their chest, and positioned on their left side.
 Once in this position, their bodies had been bound up with cotton cords; for the male, this had consisted of a dark brown cotton cord 1.3 mm in diameter that had unusually been Z-spun rather than plied, implying some special significance.
-Alternately, the cotton used to bind the female corpses had been S-spun, Z-plied and yellow in color, and tied around them 20 to 25 times.
+Alternatively, the cotton used to bind the female corpses had been S-spun, Z-plied and yellow in color, and tied around them 20 to 25 times.

 Tufts of human hair had been tucked around the bodies, and particularly around the torso and hips.
 It is possible that these tufts had belonged to the corpses themselves, who lacked any hair on their heads, instead wearing hats that appeared "makeshift" in design, as if they had originally been bags and a basket.
 Noting ethnographic evidence that a number of Andean Indigenous peoples believed that the human soul was especially present in the hair, archaeologist Terence Grieder suggested the possibility that the Pre-ceramic practice of stuffing human hair into the clothing of the corpses might represent "a way to keep the spiritually vital hair in contact with the body."

 Another item found tucked in with two of the bodies was barkcloth, a versatile material made from the bark of certain trees.
 The male corpse was widely covered in dark brown strips of barkcloth about 3–4 cm wide, which were inside the strings but outside of the hair tufts, whilst one of the two women also had similar strips, but less than the man.
 Grieder suspected that the inclusion of this material was because those burying the dead thought that bark cloth had "spiritual power", a widespread belief that was found across the Pre-Columbian Americas.